 Be prompt as much as you possibly can, even if you are not ready to send off a response, just to let you know you got their message and are on top of things.
 Keep all this communication within the Etsy messaging platform if possible.

-One of the surest ways to get negative reviews back and forth conversations you have with a customer which are poorly resolved.
-As a preventative step, always start with a thank you for them reaching out to you or other pleasant greeting.
-For all initial and subsequent messages, sound positive in your tone and be careful of wording that might be construed by some as impolite or dismissive.
+One of the surest ways to get negative reviews is back-and-forth conversations you have with a customer which are poorly resolved.
+As a preventative step, always start with a thank you for them reaching out to you or another pleasant greeting.
+For all initial and subsequent messages, sound positive in your tone, and be careful of wording that might be construed by some as impolite or dismissive.
 Assume that people by their nature are prone to read into things, even more so dependent on their existing emotional state.
 So be aware that the most innocent intended statements or questions can come across negatively or even patronizing by some people due to something as minor as a misplaced comma or punctuation.
-End your any message with a level of warmth and grace.
+End your message with a level of warmth and grace.
 Or as some Etsy sellers always do, try to end your messages with assurances you look forward to following up or helping them with anything else they need.

 3. Order in Bulk

 This tip might not be applicable if you sell commissioned customized art on Etsy.
 If that is you, have you considered also selling non-commissioned work?
 More on that in a later tip.
 But ordering in bulk can be the smart thing to do since it can increase your profit margin.
 While many of our Etsy users use FinerWorks to have their Etsy orders fulfilled individually, many of our highest volume customers do not order every day.
 They are placing relatively large orders of prints they can stock.
 They then ship the prints themselves.
 Admittedly most started off placing individual orders but once they saw what sold the best they could take advantage of that knowledge to increase their profits.